TheFrenchGhosty/wiki.thefrenchghosty.me/docs/privacy-guide/privacy-guide.md

 Do not use:

-- Cryptomator: Android client is closed source and paid
+- Cryptomator: Android client is paid

 ###  File Sharing